A Test for Differential Ascertainment in Case-Control Studies with Application to Child Maltreatment: The Model

 While the independence among the individuals is an important assumption, we can extend this model to include dependence among the lists.
 We consider the dynamical Rasch model \citep{vg93}, which eliminates the independence assumption among the lists with a simple modification of the probabilities in (\ref{rasch_prob}).
 Instead of having them fixed, we generate them sequentially based on the previous realizations of the ascertainment variables.
 These are the same for each individual, and are defined, for those that are exposed, as

 and if the number of lists is greater we can keep generating $\P(X^E_{ik} = 1)$ and $X^E_{ik}$ based on the previous values of $X^E_{ij},\ j = 1,..., k-1$.
-Here we decided to consider only the two-list interactions, given by the parameters $a_{12}, a_{13}$ and $a_{23}$.
+Here we decided to consider only the two-list interactions, given by the parameters $\alpha_{12}, \alpha_{13}$ and $\alpha_{23}$.
 It is also possible to use, as the number of lists grows, higher-order interactions.
-For unexposed individuals the procedure is analogous, just setting as before $\theta = 0$.
-Then we have, for exposed individuals
+For unexposed individuals the procedure is analogous, just setting as before $\theta_j = 0$ for $j = 1,2,3$.
+Then we have, with the notation introduced before